Here’s Another Hint That Meghan Markle’s Likely To Give Birth Soon & It Has To Do With TV

-Although rumors were ripe that Meghan Markle had supposedly already given birth to the royal baby, the official story is that she’s yet to go into labor.
-And while the due date was expected for late April or early May, which puts us squarely in the time frame right now, there’s one more sign that could indicate that the Duchess could be giving birth very soon.
+Although rumors were rife that Meghan Markle had supposedly already given birth to the royal baby, the official story is that she’s yet to go into labor.
+And while the due date was expected in late April or early May, which puts us squarely in the time frame right now, there’s one more sign that could indicate that the Duchess could be giving birth very soon.
 It turns out that Gayle King revealed on Instagram on Friday that she’s “Flying to the UK to shoot stuff for prime time Royal special… lots of time to listen to @ritawilsonnew music ‘Halfway Home’,” reported Hello!
 Magazine.

 Gayle notably stood up for Meghan alongside Oprah when the latter accused the British media of treating the Duchess unfairly, noted The Inquisitr.
-And she also spilled the beans on all of the details from the much-talked about baby shower that took place in NYC.
+And she also spilled the beans on all of the details from the much-talked-about baby shower that took place in New York.
 Clearly, the two are close.
 And while it would be presumptuous to say that King has insider information that helped her time her trip to the U.K., her presence in the country signals that the good news about the royal baby could be coming very soon.

-Hopefully the media’s treatment of Meghan and Prince Harry’s baby will be positive, unlike the flurry of negative press that the Duchess has suffered in the months following the wedding.
+Hopefully, the media’s treatment of Meghan and Prince Harry’s baby will be positive, unlike the flurry of negative press that the Duchess has suffered in the months following the wedding.

 Hello Baby Sussex!